dribnet/purvs/README.md

 ## Creative Coding 2: Custom Pixel

-I used the images from my trip, and living areas.
+I followed the tutorial video to make this work.